Political Meetings - Our Diary

-Let us hope that this Political Page will grow as we meet with Politicians prepared to listen to grassroots people.
-We are their experts by experience, even if we don't have a Certificate or letters after our name to prove it.
+Grassroots people are their experts by experience, even if we don't have a Certificate or letters after our name to prove it.

 Our Government cannot continue to treat our elderly and vulnerable in care as low priority.
 Every day matters for someone in a care home.
 It could be their last.
 Allow them to live and end their life with dignity, being cared for with compassion and respect.
 Families should be supported not feel threatened in this journey, and care staff should be supported and valued.